jaspector

 Monday–Friday, 8:00 AM to 4:30 PM

-Typical inspection sequence: Permit-specific County sequence listed on the issued permit.
+Typical sequence: Permit-specific County sequence listed on the issued permit.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Charles County Department of Planning and Growth Management, Codes, Permits, and Inspection Services before applying.
+Source: Charles County Department of Planning and Growth Management, Codes, Permits, and Inspection Services ↗

 County residential and commercial permit triggers apply, including structural work, additions, demolition, pools, decks, larger sheds, taller fences, signs, change of occupancy, fuel tanks, tents, and many trade-system changes.

-Typical processing time is Acceptance within 2 business days; residential review 6 business days; Critical Area residential review 8 business days; commercial review 15 business days; trade permits 2 business days..
+Building permit processing times in Bryans Road, MD typically run Acceptance within 2 business days; residential review 6 business days; Critical Area residential review 8 business days; commercial review 15 business days; trade permits 2 business days..
+Timelines can vary based on project complexity and current department workload.